YuanGongND/ltu/README.md

 ## Inference

+We provide code-free API inference at  [[LTU]](https://huggingface.co/spaces/yuangongfdu/LTU) and [[LTU-AS Inference]](https://huggingface.co/spaces/yuangongfdu/ltu-2).
+Both support batch inference with API (see the buttom in the bottom of the page).

-For all users, even you are only interested in training/finetuning, we suggest to start with running inference.
+For local implementation, for all users, even you are only interested in training/finetuning, we suggest to start with running inference.
 This would help debugging.
 The bash scripts will automatically download default LTU/LTU-AS models, you do not need to do it by yourself.
 `inference_gradio.py` can be run on cpu or gpu.